Navigating the Challenges of AI-Generated Image Detection in the Wild: What Truly Matters?: Experimental Setup

 \subsection{Evaluation Protocol}

-To ensure a fair comparison of different AID methods, we retrained each model following the training details provided in their respective papers.
-This process required significant computational resources, as each model was retrained under the specified conditions to guarantee consistency and accuracy in the comparison.
-In total, our experiments resulted in more than 1000 GPU hours invested, ensuring that the analysis was as rigorous and exhaustive as possible.
-The scale of this effort underscores the resource-intensive nature of evaluating AID techniques and serves to highlight the challenges associated with conducting such a thorough evaluation.

-While we adhered to the original training strategies, we made controlled adjustments to the backbones (when applicable), datasets, preprocessing methods, and augmentations to align with our experimental setup.
-To ensure computational feasibility across all methods, we applied similar resource constraints during training.
-This adjustment was necessary to balance feasibility with experimental consistency while still enabling a meaningful performance evaluation.
+To ensure a fair comparison of different AID methods, we retrain each model following the training details provided in their respective papers.
+In total, our experiments required more than 1000 GPU hours.
+While we adhere to the original training strategies of each detection approach, we make controlled adjustments to the backbones (when applicable), datasets, preprocessing methods, and augmentations to align with our experimental setup.
+To ensure computational feasibility across all methods, we apply similar resource constraints during training.